Are menstrual cramps normal?

 Last word;

-If your menstrual cramps are painful and last longer than a few days, it is best to make a doctor's appointment.
+If your menstrual cramps are painful and last longer than a few days, the best step would be to make a doctor's appointment.

 Source